Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Offline Nanosatellite Task Scheduling (ONTS)

 It is assumed that there exists a priority for every job, which is defined by $\bm{u} = (u_1,\ldots,u_{J})$.
 The goal is to maximize the mission's Quality of Service (QoS) \eqref{eq:qos}, which is the sum of the allocations weighted by the priorities,

-To formalize the ONTS problem of maximizing QoS, we follow the formulation proposed by Rigo et al.~\cite{rigo_task_2021}.
+To formalize the ONTS problem of maximizing QoS, we follow the formulation proposed by \citet{rigo_task_2021}.
 The following constraints are added to ensure that the scheduling respects the requirements and specificities of each job:

 Note that auxiliary binary variables are used, which take a positive value if, and only if, job $j$ was not running at time $t-1$, but started running at time $t$.
 Constraints \eqref{phiA} to \eqref{phiE} are used to ensure this behavior.
 We also consider that jobs may run only during a time window defined by parameters $w^{\min}_{j}$ and $w^{\max}_{j}$, which is ensured by constraints \eqref{window1} and \eqref{window2}.
 Such behavior is necessary to ensure that a payload, for instance, runs only when passing above a certain territory.